In short, yes, your funds are safe on Radix as the Radix Public Network is secure (see below for why).

 You should never disclose your keys or seed phrase to any party other than perhaps trusted family or friends in case of death.
 Remember: RADIX WILL NEVER ASK YOU FOR YOUR KEYS OR SEED PHRASE.

-Network security: Olympia, Alexandria, Babylon releases
+Network security: Babylon Mainnet

 One of the primary attack vectors of any DLT network is known as a Sybil attack.
 Unsharded Cerberus has a threshold of “2f+1” (~33.3%) of stake in order for an attacker to start adversely affecting the safety or liveness of the network.
-This is the same as any other “BFT-style” consensus protocol, such as Tendermint, used in networks such as Cosmos and Terra.
+This is the same as any other “BFT-style” consensus protocol, such as Tendermint, used in networks such as Cosmos.
 (Even in the extremely unlikely case of a successful Sybil attack, the attacker couldn’t access the funds in your account).

 Network security: Xi’an release